wazo-platform/wazo-doc/source/contact_center/queues/queues.rst

 .. note:: The average waiting time of a queue is updated only when a queue member answers a call.

-If a new call arrives when there's no waiting calls, the call will be allowed to enter the queue.
+If a new call arrives when there's no waiting calls, the call will always be allowed to enter the queue.

 .. _queue-diversion-waitratio: